 1300 block of Pearl Street

 This summer tradition takes place on the bricks of the popular Pearl Street Mall.
-Enjoy varied performances from some of the best local musicians along the Front Range during this outdoor summer concert series.
+Enjoy a variety of performances from some of the best local musicians along the Front Range during this outdoor summer concert series.

 900 Baseline Road